Chinese pond turtle: Farming

 High demand for turtle plastrons for Shang divination rites and archaeological findings of large caches of turtle shells has led some scholars to speculate that Mauremys reevesii may have been farmed for this purpose in antiquity.

 M. reevesii is one of the species raised on China's modern-day turtle farms.
 According to a 1998 survey, 548 farms raised this turtle species in four provinces in China.

 The statistical data from different provinces were in different formats; however, two provinces reported 20,650 turtles living on 26 farms, with 5,000 animals reproduced annually; the other two provinces reported the total weight of their turtles, namely some 260 tons of these animals on 522 farms.
 Over the five-year period, 1990–1995, 13 traditional Chinese medicine factories consumed 430 tons of C. reevesii plastrons.

 Based on a more recent (2002) survey of 684 Chinese turtle farms (less than half of all 1,499 turtle farms that were registered at the time), researchers found that 2.8 million of turtles of this species (reported there as Chinemys reevesii) lived on these farms, with some 566,000 specimens sold by farmers every year.
 The total weight of the annual product was 320 tons, with the estimated value of over US$6 million, which makes the market value of a Chinese pond turtle equal to around $12—about twice as much that of the most common farmed species, Pelodiscus sinensis.
 Taking into account the registered farms that did not respond to the survey, as well as the unregistered producers, the total amounts must be considerably higher.

 Pet trade

-Chinese pond turtles are also farmed for the pet trade.
+Chinese pond turtles are farmed for the pet trade.
 In captivity, they require similar care to red-eared sliders (T. s. elegans).